Will InfoBarrel Be Another Failed Content Site?

 When I first checked that file back in 2016, I found a Google directive denying search engines permission to index.
 That might have inadvertently been left there after a system update.
 That’s very unprofessional to have missed a thing like that.

 They eventually did discover their mistake and corrected it so that search engines would once again index their articles.
-However, when updating this article on August 1st, 2018, I decided to check again and I found the following directive:
+However, when updating this article on August 1st, 2018, I decided to check that again, and I found the following directive:

 User-agent: Googlebot Disallow:

-Once again, they were denying Google access so that articles cannot be listed in their SERPs.
+Once again, they denied Google access so that articles cannot be listed in the SERPs.
 Other search engines, such as Bing, were not blocked this time.

 They keep putting that directive back in robots.txt.
-I don't know why they do that!
+I don't know why their programmers do that!
 It serves no purpose that would be advantageous to their authors.

 I checked a few articles by putting their titles in Bing, and they showed up as expected.
 But when I searched titles with Google, they did not appear in the SERPs.